emmanuel-benoit/graylog-groups/README.md

 To Do
 ------

-* Allow unchecked TLS
-* Actually make the CA certificate option work
+* Add TLS options (skip checks / specify CA) for the Graylog API.
 * Read object ownership using `grn_permissions` to preserve privileges on users' own objects
 * Read group member records from the LDAP server and extract their username